Working together to achieve our potential

 Below is a selection of professional development opportunities supported by the Firm:

 We also welcome several visiting lawyers each year looking to develop their knowledge of Turkish law the market, and to broaden their experience.
 Whilst helping them towards their future in law we also gain immensely from the sharing of experience, methods, skills and personalities.

-Meet Sezin and Irmak - Sezin and Irmak have taken year outs to attend Queen Mary University London, studying for an LL.M in Corporate and Commercial Law
+Meet Irmak - Irmak took a year out to attend Queen Mary University London, studying for an LL.M in Corporate and Commercial Law.

 Pekin & Pekin supports employees who wish to develop themselves personally.
 This may be in the form of sabbaticals and secondments, using their professional, language and cultural skills for the benefit of others, taking career breaks, further education and volunteering.